 If the name of the resource is not associated with a unique resource configuration on the data base, then a selection panel will be displayed on which the user can choose which configuration is relevant.

+Scope checking is done on the PURGE command.
 You must be authorized to issue this command; check with your system programmer.